A Proposal of Multigrid Methods for Hermitian Positive Definite Linear Systems enjoying an order relation: Numerical Evidences

 \subsubsection{Higher order $\tau$ discretizations plus diagonal systems}

 We consider $\tau$ matrix sequences arising from the discretization of higher order differential problems with proper homogeneous boundary conditions on $\partial\Omega$:

 i.e., $\{B_n=A_n+D_n\}_n$, where $A_n=\tau_n(f)$ with $f(t)=\sum_{i=1}^d (2-2\cos(t_i))^q$.
 More specifically, in the unilevel case we define $p(t)=[2+2\cos(t)]^w$ where $w$ is chosen according to conditions in \cite{FS1,CCS,Sun}: in order to have a MGM optimality we must take $w$ at least equal to $1$ if $q=1$ and at least equal to $2$ if $q=2,3$.
+With respect to the two-level problem, we consider again the most trivial extension (and less expensive from a computational point of view) of the unilevel projector to the two-level setting, given by $P_n=\tau_n(p)$ with $p(t_1,t_2)=[(2+2\cos(t_1))(2+2\cos(t_2))]^w$, $w=1,2,3$.
 Clearly, the lower is the value of $w$, the greater will be the advantage from a computational viewpoint.
 Indeed, Table \ref{table:multigrid:tau-ho} confirms the need of these constraints with respect to the case $q=2$, this being the only $d0$ case where we observe a growth in the number of iterations with respect to $N(n)$.
 Nevertheless, it should be noticed that in the same case the contribution of the non-structured part improves the numerical behavior since the minimal eigenvalue is increased.
 The remaining results in Table \ref{table:multigrid:tau-ho} confirm the optimality of the corresponding MGM (the $d4$ case requires to set $\rho$ in a proper way as just observed in the Laplacian case).
 Notice that the bandwidth of the non-structured diagonal correction is increased by subsequent projections until a maximal value corresponding to $4w-1$ is reached (for a discussion on the evolution of the bandwidth when a generic (multilevel) band system is encountered see \cite{FS1,AD,ADS}).
-With respect to the two-level problem, we consider again the most trivial extension (and less expensive from a computational point of view) of the unilevel projector to the two-level setting, given by $P_n=\tau_n(p)$ with $p(t_1,t_2)=[(2+2\cos(t_1))(2+2\cos(t_2))]^w$, $w=1,2,3$.
-The comments concerning the two-level setting in Table \ref{table:multigrid:tau-ho} are of the same type as in the unilevel one.